EGF2/docs/source/includes/_Micro Services.md

     		"job": {"code": "05"},
     		"file": {"code": "06"},
     		"schedule": {"code": "07", "back_end_only": true},
-    		"schedule_event": {"code": "08", "back_end_only": true}
+    		"schedule_event": {"code": "08", "back_end_only": true},
+    		"objects": {
+            	"secret_organization": "<object ID for the SecretOrganization object, string>" }

   	}
 }
 ```
 Please note that for brevity sake we are not showing the full client-data configuration here.
-Please see it in GitHub.
+Please see it on GitHub.

 #### Field Validations